lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

-This is the first in our series on confirmatory factor analysis (CFA).
+This is the first in our series on confirmatory factor analysis (CFA).In this lesson we will compare CFA to principal axis factoring (PAF) and principal components analysis (PCA).
+We will specify, run, and interpret first order models that are unidimensional and multidimensional.
+We will compare models to each other and identify key issues in model specification.

-Our goal is:

-* Comparison of CFA to EFA/PCA
-* Identify issues in specifying models
-* Specifying and running first order models:
-  + unidimensional
-  + multidimensional
-* Interpreting output
-* Comparing two versions (unidimensional, multidimensional) of a first-order model

 ## Navigating this Lesson

 This lesson is just over two hours.
 I would add another two hours to work through and digest the materials.

 While the majority of R objects and data you will need are created within the R script that sources the chapter, occasionally there are some that cannot be created from within the R framework.
 Additionally, sometimes links fail.
 All original materials are provided at the [Github site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the book.
-More detailed guidelines for ways to access all these materials are provided in the OER's [introduction](#ReCintro)
+More detailed guidelines for ways to access all these materials are provided in the OER's [introduction](#ReCintro).

 ### Learning Objectives

 Focusing on this week's materials, make sure you can:

-* Compare and contrast EFA and CFA
+* Compare and contrast EFA and CFA.
-* Identify the components of item-level variance in CFA
+* Identify the components of item-level variance in CFA.
-* Specify CFA measurement models
+* Specify CFA measurement models.
-* Interpret fit indices (e.g., Chi-square, CFI, RMSEA)
+* Interpret fit indices (e.g., Chi-square, CFI, RMSEA).
-* Interpret statistics used do compare two CFA models
+* Interpret statistics used do compare two CFA models.

 ### Planning for Practice

 In each of these lessons I provide suggestions for practice that allow you to select one or more problems that are graded in difficulty.
-The least complex is to change the random seed and rework the problem demonstrated in the lesson.
+The least complex is to change the random seed in the research and rework the problem demonstrated in the lesson.
 The results *should* map onto the ones obtained in the lecture.

-The second option comes from the "the back of the book" where a [chapter](#sims) contains simulated data for all of the examples worked in this volume.
-Any of these is available for CFA.
+The second option involves utilizing one of the simulated datasets available in this OER.
+The [last lesson](#sims) in the OER contains three simulations that could be used for all of the statistics-based practice suggestions.
+Especially if you started with one of these examples in an earlier lesson, I highly recommend you continue with that.

+Alternatively, Lewis and Neville's [-@lewis_construction_2015] Gendered Racial Microaggressions Scale for Black Women was used in the lessons for exploratory factor analysis and Conover et al.'s [-@conover_development_2017] Ableist Microaggressions Scale is used in the lesson on invariance testing.
+Both of these would be suitable for the CFA homework assignments.

 As a third option, you are welcome to use data to which you have access and is suitable for CFA.
-These could include other simualated data, data available through open science repositories, or your own data (presuming you have permissoin to use it).
+This could include other simulated data, data found on an open access repository, data from the ReCentering Psych Stats survey described in the [Qualtrics lesson](#qualTRIX), or your own data (presuming you have permission to use it).

 The suggestion for practice spans this chapter and the [next](#CFA2nd).
 From this assignment, you should plan to: